-(a) To be eligible for a grant under this section, a business operating a hotel, motel, inn, or bed and breakfast shall meet the following criteria:
+(a) To be eligible for a grant under this section, a business shall:

-(1) The business shall be physically located in the District;
+(1) Be physically located in the District;

-(2) The business shall have an active hotel, inn and motel, or bed and breakfast lodging business license;
+(2) Have an active hotel, inn and motel, or bed and breakfast lodging business license;

+(3) Be in good standing with the District of Columbia’s Office of Tax and Revenue;

+(4)(A) Have opened and begun operating during 2020 or 2021; or

-(3) The business shall have been in continuous operation since at least December 1, 2018, except for any interruptions required by Mayor’s Orders 2020-045 and 2020-046 and subsequent public health emergency orders;
+(B) Have remained open and operating during 2020 and 2021, except for any interruptions required by Mayor’s Orders 2020-045 and 2020-046 and subsequent public health emergency orders; and

-(4) The business shall be in good standing with the District of Columbia’s Office of Tax and Revenue; and (5) The business shall have experienced at least a 40% reduction in occupancy in 2020 due to the COVID-19 pandemic.
+(5) (A) For a business that remained open and operating in 2019, have experienced in 2020, as compared to end-of-year 2019, at least a 40% reduction in:

+(i) Occupancy;

+(ii) Revenue; or

+(iii) Revenue-per-available room;

+(B) For a business that was closed or partially closed in 2019, have experienced in 2020, as compared to end-of-year 2018, at least a 40% reduction in:

+(i) Occupancy;

+(ii) Revenue; or

+(iii) Revenue-per-available room; or

+(C) For a business that opened and began operating between January 1, 2020 and December 31, 2021, have incurred significant costs due to the COVID-19 pandemic, as determined by the Mayor.

-(b)(1) The Mayor shall prioritize grant funding for eligible businesses that did not receive Paycheck Protection Program loans pursuant to the Coronavirus Aid, Relief, and Economic Security Act, approved March 27, 2020 (134 Stat.
+(b) The Mayor shall prioritize grant funding for eligible businesses that did not receive Paycheck Protection Program loans pursuant to the Coronavirus Aid, Relief, and Economic Security Act, approved March 27, 2020 (134 Stat.
 281; 15 U.S.C. § 9001 et seq.), or section 501 of Division N of the Consolidated Appropriations Act, 2021, approved December 27, 2020 (134 Stat.
 2069; 15 U.S.C. § 9058a).

-(2) The Mayor may prioritize grant funding for eligible businesses that experienced a 70% or greater reduction in occupancy in 2020 due to the COVID-19 pandemic.

-(c)(1) The amount of funding awarded to an eligible business shall be calculated on a per room key basis.
+(c) The amount of funding awarded to an eligible business shall be calculated on a per room key basis.

-(2) Grant funding issued to an eligible business may be used to pay for employee wages and benefits, rent or other operating costs, taxes, and debt service; except, that grant funds may not be used to pay debt to close the business or start a new business.
+(d) Grant funding issued to an eligible business shall be used to pay for employee wages, benefits, and other related costs, such as recruitment, training, uniforms, and personal protective equipment.

-(d) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program and making subgrants on behalf of the Mayor in accordance with the requirements of this section.
+(e) The Mayor may issue one or more grants to a third-party grant-managing entity for the purpose of administering the grant program and making subgrants on behalf of the Mayor in accordance with the requirements of this section.

-(e)(1) The Mayor, and any third-party entity chosen pursuant to subsection (d) of this section, shall, at a minimum, maintain the following information for each grant award:
+(f)(1) The Mayor, and any third-party entity chosen pursuant to subsection (e) of this section, shall, at a minimum, maintain the following information for each grant award:

-“(A) The name, location and business license number of the grant recipient;
+(A) The name, location and business license number of the grant recipient;

-“(B) Proof of occupancy rate declines as required by subsection (a)(5) of this section;
+(B) Proof of eligibility under subsection (a)(5) of this section;

-“(C) The date and amount of Paycheck Protection Program loans received by the business for purposes of subsection (b)(1) of this section;
+(C) The date and amount of Paycheck Protection Program loans received by the business for purposes of compliance with subsection (b) of this section;

-“(D) The date of the award;
+(D) The date of the award;

-“(E) Intended uses of the award;
+(E) Evidence that the grant recipient used the award as required by subsection (d) of this section; ;

-“(F) The award amount; and
+(F) The award amount; and

-“(G) Any other information deemed necessary to implement the requirements of this section.
+(G) Any other information deemed necessary to implement the requirements of this section.

-“(2) The Mayor shall issue a report setting forth the information required by paragraph (1) of this section to the Council no later than June 1, 2022.
+(2) The Mayor shall issue a report setting forth the information required by paragraph (1) of this subsection to the Council no later than June 1, 2022.

-“(f) The Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
+(g) The Mayor, pursuant to Title I of the District of Columbia Administrative Procedure Act, approved October 21, 1968 (82 Stat.
 1204; D.C.
 Official Code § 2-501 et seq.), may issue rules as necessary to implement the provisions of this section.

-“(g) For purposes of this section, the term “hotel, motel, inn, or bed and breakfast” means a real property:
+(h) For purposes of this section, the term “hotel, motel, inn, or bed and breakfast” means a real property:

-“(1) Any part of which is classified as Class 2 Property under D.C.
+(1) Any part of which is classified as Class 2 Property under D.C.
 Official Code § 47-813;

-“(2) That is commercially improved and occupied;
+(2) That is commercially improved and occupied;

-“(3) That has 10 or more rooms; and
+(3) That has 10 or more rooms; and